csaez/slides_testing/contents.md

 --

-- Planning your code (leads to better design).
+- Leads to better design.

+--

+- Inform us where to go next.

 --